Anne-Louise Sarks

-Anne-Louise Sarks is an Australian theatre director, writer and actor.
-She has been the Artistic Director of the Melbourne Theatre Company since October 2021.
-Her partner is journalist Sean Kelly.
+Anne-Louise Sarks is an Australian theatre director, writer, and actor.
+She has been the artistic director of the Melbourne Theatre Company since October 2021.

+Early life and education

+Anne-Louise Sarks studied acting at the Victorian College of the Arts.

 Career

-Studies and early work

-Sarks studied acting at the Victorian College of the Arts.
-She began a professional acting career, appearing in plays for Melbourne Theatre Company, Malthouse Theatre and Belvoir, before beginning to direct.
+Sarkse began a professional acting career, appearing in plays for Melbourne Theatre Company, Malthouse Theatre, and Belvoir, before beginning to direct.
 In 2009 she travelled to New York for a summer residency with Anne Bogart at Columbia University and directed her first show for independent theatre company The Hayloft Project, Yuri Wells, co-devised with Benedict Hardie, who starred.
 The production was shown in both Adelaide and Melbourne, and won awards.

 In 2010 she was dramaturg on Simon Stone's production of Thyestes.
 Also in 2010, she directed her first adaptation of a classic, a recurring feature of her work.
 The Nest, adapted from Maxim Gorky's The Philistines, was described by The Age as "a subtle, complex manifestation of what ensemble theatre can achieve...
 Those who thrilled to Hayloft's Thyestes won't be disappointed."
 In 2013 Sarks co-directed By Their Own Hands, a retelling of the Oedipus myth, with Hardie.

 Appointments

 Sarks became the second artistic director of The Hayloft Project in 2010, taking over from Simon Stone, and holding the post until 2013.
-In 2011 she was also Associate Artist at Belvoir and Director in Residence at Malthouse Theatre.
+In 2011 she was also associate artist at Belvoir and director in residence at Malthouse Theatre.
 In 2013 she was appointed Resident Director at Belvoir.

-In 2018, after the success of her production of Seventeen in London, she was appointed Artistic Director of the Lyric Ensemble at the Lyric Hammersmith.
+In 2018, after the success of her production of Seventeen in London, she was appointed artistic director of the Lyric Ensemble at the Lyric Hammersmith.

-In April 2021, she was announced as the next Artistic Director of the Melbourne Theatre Company, making her the first female AD of the company since its founding in 1953, with the exception of Robyn Nevin and Pamela Rabe's interim season in 2012.
+In April 2021, she was announced as the next artistic director of the Melbourne Theatre Company, making her the first female AD of the company since its founding in 1953, with the exception of Robyn Nevin and Pamela Rabe's interim season in 2012.